Lions Dive and Beach Resort Curacao

 The sand is so silky and soft.
 We loved it.
 More importantly, our boys loved it.
 We spent hours playing on the beach and swimming in the protected cove.
 It was perfect.

 - Rooms are equipped with fridges but there are no grocery stores on the property.
-We were told that the closest store would be a 45 minute walk.
-They do offer a shuttle to the grocery store, but the shuttle times are limited.
+The closest store is a 45 minute walk.
+Resort offers a shuttle to the grocery store, but times are limited.

-- There is a large shopping mall beside the resort.
-The area is called Mambo Beach Boulevard.
+- There is a large shopping mall beside the resort called Mambo Beach Boulevard.
 It has several outdoor restaurants, bars, cafes and shops (but no grocery store).
-We had dinner there twice and would recommend it.
-We really enjoyed the food at the Indian restaurant.
+We had dinner there and would recommend it.

-- Alcoholic drinks are expensive at the hotel and restaurants.
+- Alcoholic drinks are expensive at the hotel restaurants.
 Small bottles of beer cost US$5-6.
 When we went into town we purchased beer from a convenience store for US$2.
-If you like to drink beer on the beach at sunset like we do, you’re best to stock up!
+Stock up if you like to drink beer on the beach at sunset.

-- The Curacao Aquarium, said to be one of the most popular attractions in Curacao, is literally right next door to the resort.
-It’s a 2 minute walk from the Hemingway Restaurant to the aquarium entrance.
-Our boys enjoyed spending a few hours at the aquarium.
-It’s a fun activity to break up the day.
+- Curacao Aquarium, said to be one of the most popular attractions in Curacao, is right next door to the beach resort.
+It’s a 2 minute walk from the hotel to the aquarium entrance.

-- We booked this hotel using Hotels.com.
+- We booked this resort using Hotels.com.
 We paid approx. $300 per night.
 This was during peak season, so it was an expensive time to visit.
-Here’s a link to more hotels in Curacao.
+More info about the resort here.